 Golf carts may be operated in residential developments where the appropriate city or county government has approved their use.
 A DMV permit and insurance are required in certain developments in Clark County where carts are used as general transportation.

 It is the responsibility of the golf cart owner to know what roads are designated as permissible for the operation of golf carts.

 Each of these items of equipment must meet the standards prescribed for motor vehicles generally.

-Golf carts that require permits must be inspected at a DMV VIN Inspection Station (at Full Service Offices) prior to first-time registration.
+Golf carts that require permits must be inspected at a DMV VIN Inspection Station (at DMV offices) prior to first-time registration.
 Permits cost $10.00 per year and expire on December 31st.

 Golf Cart Permit Application (SP-16)